 We guarantee our product and your satisfaction.
 If for any reason you are not fully satisfied with your order, you may return it for a refund within 30 days.

-Most orders ship within one business day of ordering.
+Most orders ship within 1-2 business days of ordering.
 Exceptions are noted during peak shipping times such as holidays.

 Expected delivery times are:

 If you wish for a return or exchange, e-mail us with your order number and reason for return.
 We will issue a return label via e-mail at no cost to you.
-You will need to pack the unused product and drop off at a convenient UPS pickup point.
+You will need to pack the unused product and drop it off at a convenient USPS pickup point or postal office.
 Once we receive the product back, upon review we will issue a refund or replacement.

-PLEASE NOTE: Refunds or exchanges are not processed until unused product is received.
+PLEASE NOTE: Refunds or exchanges are not processed until the unused product is received.

 We accept MasterCard, VISA, American Express and Discover.